Barnwell: The 233 players who could win NFL MVP in 2019

 Group I: The Hall of Fame QBs

 This is easy, right?
-Any of the guys who have already been fitted for gold jackets can win MVP in any given year.
-Late-career awards for guys like Tom Brady (at age 40) and Peyton Manning (37) have proven that there's no expiration date for glory.
+Any of the guys who already have been fitted for gold jackets can win MVP in any given year.
+Late-career awards for guys such as Tom Brady (at age 40) and Peyton Manning (37) have proved that there's no expiration date for glory.
 I shouldn't need to explain this one.

 Candidates (4): Tom Brady, Drew Brees, Aaron Rodgers, Ben Roethlisberger